0xSolanaceae/proXXy/README.md

 - Added a function to remove duplicate proxies from the generated lists.
 - Added a function to regularize proxies by removing trash values.
 - Updated the proxy scraping function to use contextlib.suppress for better error handling.

+## Support

+Need help and can't get it to run correctly?
+Open an issue or contact me on discord at https://atropa-solanaceae.github.io/

+---

 ![img](https://github.com/Atropa-Solanaceae/proXXy/assets/89823371/193b1828-bc9f-4c99-8f6a-f16238e9a888)